Continual learning's open problem is behaviour, not knowledge

 - constraining during deployment is continual learning — exemplifies: versioned prompts, schemas, tools, and tests as one concrete system-definition loop

-- Axes of substrate analysis — foundation: defines the four axes (class, backend, form, role); this note applies the role axis to argue which half of continual learning is open
+- Axes of artifact analysis — foundation: defines substrate, form, lineage, and authority; this note applies authority to argue which half of continual learning is open

-- treat continual learning as substrate coevolution — extends: asks how the three substrate classes' improvement loops should relate
+- treat continual learning as substrate coevolution — extends: asks how the three representational forms' improvement loops should relate

-- memory management policy is learnable but oracle-dependent — contrasts: AgeMem is the weight-side behaviour-change case, against which the readable-artifact mechanism is the cheaper alternative
+- memory management policy is learnable but oracle-dependent — contrasts: AgeMem is the distributed-parametric behaviour-change case, against which the readable-artifact mechanism is the cheaper alternative

 - trace-derived learning techniques in related systems — grounds: surveyed systems already split into weight-promotion and artifact-promotion loops